-Mexico is a popular travel destination for countless Americans.
+Mexico is a popular travel destination for Americans.
 It's not uncommon for people to want to bring their baby with them on their upcoming Mexican adventure; however, you might be wondering if a passport is needed for your newborn.
-The answer is yes and no-it all depends on how you plan to travel back and forth to Mexico.
+The answer is yes and no - it all depends on how you plan to travel back and forth to Mexico.

 Traveling to Mexico by Land or Sea